 Department of Psychology at Illinois State University

-PSY 491 Internship in College Teaching of Psychology provides School Psychology trainees with an opportunity to "student teach" a psychology course.
+PSY 491 Internship Seminar in College Teaching of Psychology provides School Psychology trainees an opportunity to "student teach" a psychology course.
 Trainee should observe the faculty supervisor teaching on a weekly basis.
 As the course progresses, trainees should take more responsibility for the specific course, e.g., presenting their own lectures and classroom activities, and developing assessment measures such as quizzes and exams.
 Trainees must also complete a final project, e.g., developing a teaching philosophy, teaching portfolio, SoTL grant project, etc.

 Trainees can earn a total of 6 credit hours for PSY 491, but are limited to a maximum of 3 hours per psychology course.
 For example, trainees may complete two separate internships with different faculty supervisors, or may complete a maximum of 6 hours with the same faculty supervisor but for different psychology courses (e.g., PSY 215 and PSY 302).

 Note: The PSY 491 internship is not connected to graduate assistantships.
 Trainees are encouraged to solicit faculty supervisors for the PSY 491 internship who are not their graduate assistantship supervisor.
 However, PSY 491 may be used in conjunction with a graduate assistantship only under specific circumstances.
 If the psychology course instructor is also the faculty supervisor for the trainee's graduate assistantship, the trainee's teaching responsibilities identified in the Internship Contract must be in addition to or different from the trainee's regular graduate assistantship duties (e.g., trainee must be responsible for teaching and evaluating a portion of the psychology course).